duoh/docker-comprehensive-lab-guide/docker-basics.md

 ```
 hello from busybox
 ```
-Run `run` command with `-it` flags to attach an interactive tty in the container
+Run the command with `-it` flags to attach an interactive tty in the container
 ```sh
 $ docker run -it busybox sh
 / # ls